AndreRudolph/impulsephp-doc/docs/components.md

   </pre>
 </div>

-An extract of the output might look as the following:
+A shortened extract of the output might look as the following:

 <div>
   <div class="code-header">